sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 Note how option 2 now says "Turn authentication Off"

 When activated, this option should implement authentication services.
 There are sites that ask you to provide your credentials (if already registered in the site) in order to access some of their resources or to simply login into the site.
 After making a request, this option should ask first for username and password.
-See option 4 of this document to see examples about authentifications using requests.
+See option 4 of this document to see examples about authentications using requests.

 ### Option 3: Turn private browsing Off.

 By default, this option needs to be turned On automatically when the proxy server is activated for the first time.
-This option allow clients to mask the IP address of the machine performing the request to the original server.
+This option allows multiple clients to mask their IP addresses.
 For instance, let's assume that a client has IP address 180.4.4.23, and the proxy server running in a different machine has IP address 167.7.9.87.
-So, if private browsing is active, and the client make a request to www.google.com, from the eyes of google the request is comming from IP address 167.7.9.87.
+If private browsing is active, and the client makes a request to www.google.com then, from the eyes of google, the request is comming from IP address 167.7.9.87.
 However, the request is really comming from 180.4.4.23.
-Thus, the proxy server is hidding your IP address from the original server.
-This is usefull when browsing in private mode is required, or your IP has been blocked to access certain resources in a site.
+Thus, the proxy server is hidding the client IP address from the original server.
+This is usefull when browsing in private mode is required, or the client's IP address has been blocked to access certain resources in a site.

 ### Option 4: Send a request (GET, HEAD OR POST):